Kamothisujal/CodeTech--task-1/README.md

 Mentor : Neela Santhosh Kumar <br>
 ![Screenshot (3)](https://github.com/user-attachments/assets/efd27cba-f08a-4e50-9923-34356a1d072a)
 this project is about task list web app <br>
-that list about your task witch is first and last
+that list about your task witch is first or last